musaibou/ePURE_JSBML/README.md

     nucleotide sequence (RNA or DNA; (either -f or -s is neccessary)
 ~~~

+#### Project name
+Please specify a project name by `-n` option.
+This option is required for generating simulation files.
+Since the name is used for the final model name, assigning inappropriate name displays `Invalid project name` error.

 #### Conf file
 The conf file specifies three points for generating simulation files.
 If you want to change the settings, please copy the default conf file in `BaseFile` directory `default_ePURE.conf`, edit settings, and save with a different file name and then use option `-c` when you launch the application.